Comcast/xml-selector/README.md

 ### Working With Selectors

-xQ currently supports a subset of CSS selectors.
+XML Selector currently supports a subset of CSS selectors.
 The list of currently supported selectors is shown below.

  * __\*__
    matches any element